unm-historiography/metahistory/essays/postmodern/Microhistory.md

 {% include figure.html
   class="right"
   width="40%"
-  caption="He (1939-) is the author of _The Cheese and the Worms_ which has be called one of the founding books of microhistory." image-url="microhistory_carlo_ginzburg.jpg" source-url="https://commons.wikimedia.org/wiki/File:Carlo_Ginzburg_par_Claude_Truong-Ngoc_mars_2013.jpg"
+  caption="Carlo Ginzburg (1939-) is the author of _The Cheese and the Worms_ which has be called one of the founding books of microhistory." image-url="microhistory_carlo_ginzburg.jpg" source-url="https://commons.wikimedia.org/wiki/File:Carlo_Ginzburg_par_Claude_Truong-Ngoc_mars_2013.jpg"
 %}